launchdarkly/sdk-test-harness/docs/data_files.md

 The SDK test harness is not purely data-driven as some test harnesses are; most of the tests are written in Go code, rather than declared in data.
 However, for some very repetitive tests it is convenient to provide parameters in data files.

-Files should be grouped by their purpose in subdirectories of `testdata/data-files`.
-Related Go code, such as structs defining the layout of the data, should be in `testdata`.
+Files should be grouped by their purpose in subdirectories of `data/files`.
+Related Go code, such as structs defining the layout of the data, should be in `data`.

 ## File format